Jodi22K/Exploratory-Book-Analysis/README.md

 + **SQL**: Proficiency with joins, CTEs, aggregate functions, and data transformation.
 + **Power BI**: Expertise in DAX, data visualization, ETL, and dashboard creation.

 ### **Results & Business Recommendation:**
 The Power BI dashboard provides stakeholders with clear insights into genre trends across decades, helping publishers decide where to invest resources for future book releases.
 Here's what the data showed:

-**Popular Genres**: Genres like Romance and Fantasy have consistently grown, indicating a strong, sustained interest.
-Publishers should capitalize on this by releasing more books in these genres or focusing on niche sub-genres.
+**Popular Genres**: Genres like r Fantasy, Romance, Sci-fi, Self,help and Literary fiction, have consistently grown, indicating a strong, sustained interest.
+Publishers should capitalize on this by focusing marketing efforts on these growing genres & releasing more books in these genres or focusing on niche sub-genres.
 **Declining Genres**: Thrilller, Crime, and historical Fiction have seen declining sales over time.
 A potential solution for publishers is to introduce new sub-genres, perhaps mixing historical with other popular genres like Fantasy to create a sort of hybrid-genre that entices loyal/eager readers.

 ### **Key Product Adjustments**:
-2. **Targeted Campaigns for Declining Genres**: Introduce fresh sub-genres or rebrand older ones to spark renewed interest in declining genres.
+2. **Targeted Campaigns for Declining Genres**: Introduce fresh sub-genres or rebrand declining ones, like crime, action, mystery, and adventure, to spark renewed interest in declining genres.
+Encouraging authors to create works that combine elements of different genres (e.g., Romance-Adventure could attract readers from multiple demographics and fanbases
+ Encouraging authors to create works that combine elements of different genres (e.g., Romance-Adventure could attract readers from multiple demographics and fanbases.
 3. **Cross-Genre Experimentation**: Encourage intermediate authors to collaborate with Penguin, Random House, and Amazon Digital Services

 ### **Next Steps**: